Supercapacitor: Styles

-Construction details

 Supercapacitors are constructed with two metal foils (current collectors), each coated with an electrode material such as activated carbon, which serve as the power connection between the electrode material and the external terminals of the capacitor.
 Specifically to the electrode material is a very large surface area.
 In this example the activated carbon is electrochemically etched, so that the surface area of the material is about 100,000 times greater than the smooth surface.
 The electrodes are kept apart by an ion-permeable membrane (separator) used as an insulator to protect the electrodes against short circuits.
 This construction is subsequently rolled or folded into a cylindrical or rectangular shape and can be stacked in an aluminum can or an adaptable rectangular housing.
 The cell is then impregnated with a liquid or viscous electrolyte of organic or aqueous type.
 The electrolyte, an ionic conductor, enters the pores of the electrodes and serves as the conductive connection between the electrodes across the separator.
 Finally, the housing is hermetically sealed to ensure stable behavior over the specified lifetime.